 Select this option if the CSV file contains both cardholder and credential information.

-NOTE: This option is only applicable when cardholders and credentials are imported from the same CSV file.
-When this solution isn’t applicable, other cardholder information can be used to strengthen the cardholder identification.
+NOTE: This option applies only when you import cardholders and credentials from the same CSV file.
+If the option doesn't apply, you can use other cardholder information to strengthen identification, such as the cardholder's email address.

 Card format